dkropotov/cub_ml_spring25/README.md

 Completion: To pass this module, the exam must be passed with at least 45%.

+## Home assignments and mid-term exam

+In the course there will be given several home assignments in the form of Jupyter notebooks and theoretical assignments on vector-matrix calculus.
+Completing these assignments is fully optional.
+However, there will be a small bonus for making these assignments (5% to the final course grade in case of total assignments grade between 30% and 65%, and 10% to the final course grade in case of total assignments grade higher than 65%).

+In the middle of the course a mid-term written exam is planned.
+This exam helps students better understand the types of problems that are expected in the final course exam.
+For successfull passing of this mid-term exam a small bonus is supposed (5% to the final course grade in case of mid-term grade between 45% and 70%, and 10% to the final course grade in case of mid-term grade higher than 70%).

+The described bonuses can't exceed together 10% and are given only in case of basic exam grade is higher than 45%.

 ## Lectures

 | Date | Number | Topic | Materials |